dictation-toolbox/natlink/confignatlinkvocolaunimacro/README.txt

 But with configurenatlink.py you can run this one, only needing (for the GUI part): configurenatlink_wdr.py

-Still very preliminary, first get the natlinkconfigfunctions.py at work!!
+Still very preliminary, first get the natlinkconfigfunctions.py at work.

 Quintijn Hoogenboom, January 23, 2008